mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     * ADK Tools (BaseTool, FunctionTool, AgentTool, etc.) are Python objects designed for direct use within the ADK's LlmAgent and Runner.
     * MCP Tools are capabilities exposed by an MCP Server according to the protocol's schema.
 MCPToolset makes these look like ADK tools to an LlmAgent.
-    * Langchain/CrewAI Tools are specific implementations within those libraries, often simple functions or classes, lacking the server/protocol structure of MCP.
-ADK offers wrappers (LangchainTool, CrewaiTool) for some interoperability.

 * **Asynchronous nature:** Both ADK and the MCP Python library are heavily based on the asyncio Python library.
 Tool implementations and server handlers should generally be async functions.